 Over time, I realized that there are so many alternative ways to stay fit and also enjoy my travels better.
 Adopting a healthy lifestyle doesn’t have to be lulled down while travelling.

-Here is a list of my favourite activities while travelling.
+Here is a list of my favorite activities to stay fit while traveling.

 One of the major advantages of cycling and walking is that it replaces sedentary time sitting around in buses or trains to active exercises.
 Cycling is time efficient – in the sense, it helps you workout and at the same time transport you from one place to another.
 Though in much slower pace than buses or trains.

-Check out if the location you are going to provides bicycles on rent.
+Check out if the location you are going to provides bicycles for rent.
 Use that as a mode of transportation to move around.